techmatters/flex-plugins/aselo-webchat-react-app/README.md

 ```

 1. `deploymentKey` is a UUID with a fixed length.
 As a security enhancement, we have encapsulated **AccountSid** with **DeploymentKey**.
 An **AccountSid** has one-to-many relationship with **DeploymentKey**.
 This means, **AccountSid** is not any public entity anymore for webchat.
 Customers are to use **DeploymentKey** to initiate Webchat UI.
 For more info on how to create a **Deployment Key** refer to [this section](https://www.twilio.com/docs/flex/developer/conversations/webchat/security#deployment-key-shields-your-account-information)
-2. `alwaysOpen` Set this if you want the widget to only render in its open state, without the 'open / close' button.
+2. `widgetAlwaysOpen` Set this if you want the widget to only render in its open state, without the 'open / close' button.
 For more information refer to [this section](https://www.twilio.com/docs/flex/developer/conversations/webchat/setup#customize-webchat)
 3. `theme` can be used to quickly customise the look and feel of the app. `theme.isLight` is a boolean to quickly toggle between the light and dark theme of Paste.
 For more information refer to [this section]([this section](https://www.twilio.com/docs/flex/developer/conversations/webchat/setup#customize-webchat)